RodrigoPAml/BoxEngine/projects/Fractal/Docs/api.md

     path = string, -- loaded path
-    state = string, -- state of the script, in enums.ScriptStateEnum format is_started = boolean, -- if the Start() function of the script was called }
+    state = string, -- state of the script, in enums.ScriptStateEnum format is_started = boolean, -- if the Start() function of the script was called is_loaded = boolean, -- if the script has been loaded, including script data }
 ```